nomuon/cc-yolocon/README.md

 2. **Open a Git Repository**
    - Open any Git repository in VS Code
-   - The Claude Worktree Manager sidebar will appear
+   - The cc-YOLOCON sidebar will appear

 3. **Create Your First Worktree**
    - Click "Create New Worktree" in the sidebar